 - Keep task payment on Airtasker Pay

 - Be respectful of the other person’s situation.
-Taskers should be clear what’s included in their offer, and Posters should think about what expenses go along with the work.
+Taskers should be clear about what’s included in their offer, and customers should think about what expenses go along with the work.

 - Suggest different payment amounts if the task scope changes.